 Behavioral Medicine Rotation B: Obesity and Cardiopulmonary Rehabilitation - The Miriam Hospital

-Faculty Supervisor(s): Anna Schierberl Scherr, PhD (primary), Maria Buckley, PhD, Jeffrey Burock, MD, Barbara Jandesek, PhD
+Faculty Supervisor(s): Anna Schierberl Scherr, PhD (primary), Maria Buckley, PhD, & Jeffrey Burock, MD

 The Miriam Hospital's Behavioral Medicine Rotation B provides broad training in behavioral medicine by providing experience in assessment, individual and group treatment, and activities that promote chronic disease risk reduction and treatment.
 The clinical psychology resident functions on multidisciplinary teams that include psychologists, psychiatrists, physicians, clinical social workers, nurses, dietitians, pharmacists, respiratory and physical therapists and exercise physiologists.

+The Miriam Hospital Inpatient Consultation-Liaison Clinic.
 On the inpatient Consultation-Liaison (C/L) service, the clinical psychology resident assesses and treats acute medical-surgical patients in the emergency room and during their inpatient stay at The Miriam Hospital.
 Consultations range from the assessment of more traditional psychiatric problems which may arise in medically ill patients (e.g., changes in mental status, depression, anxiety disorders, psychosis, suicidality) to the initiation of positive lifestyle modifications with the goal of long-term benefits.
 There is also an emphasis on treating psychiatric sequelae of neurological disorders and geriatric disorders, including dementia, Parkinson's disease, multiple sclerosis, and post-stroke sequelae.
 The trainee will also develop basic skills in the ability to read neuroimaging including Brain CTs and Brain MRIs.
 This experience includes both patient-centered and consultee-centered consultation, wherein the medical and nursing staff may be assisted in managing various behavioral difficulties in patients.
 The consultation-liaison service is multidisciplinary, consisting of psychiatrists, a psychiatric nurse, and trainees in each of these disciplines.
 This service treats a high number of patients each day and the pace of the service may be faster than other sites.
-The service treats a wide range of patients from the Spanish and Portuguese community as well as a wide range in socioeconomic status.
-Approximately 1/3 of the patients are consults in the emergency room setting and 2/3 of the patients are consults on the medical-surgical floors.
-The service works closely with physicians from all other disciplines of medicine.
+There is also a special emphasis on identifying medical and neurological issues which may be playing a role in the psychiatric presentation.